 As well as meeting with government officials, the Lakota delegates were toured around the city.
 It was on one of these outings that Kicking Bear was introduced to anthropologist James Mooney.
 At the time, Mooney was working for the Bureau of American Ethnology, which was charged with developing the Smithsonian Institutions’ ethnographic archives.
 According to a 1991 article from Smithsonian Magazine, the Bureau made over 500 life masks of “Native Americans, Africans, Polynesians, Asians, and Europeans” (as well as casual visitors to the Smithsonian, politicians, and several anthropologists) but Kicking Bear was one of the first and most famous people to be cast.

 The process took several hours.
-The Smithsonian anthropologists began by coating Kicking Bear’s face petroleum jelly and placing straws in his nostrils before applying a thick layer of plaster and leaving it to set.
+The Smithsonian anthropologists began by coating Kicking Bear’s face with petroleum jelly and placing straws in his nostrils before applying a thick layer of plaster and leaving it to set.
 After the Lakota delegation’s departure on March 14, the Smithsonian announced that it would cast the plaster life mask in bronze, but no such casting took place.
 Instead, the Smithsonian painted the life mask, fitted it with a wig and placed it atop a figure dressed in Kicking Bear’s own buckskin clothing.
 The figure was then put on display in the Smithsonian Museum of Natural History.
-By 1950, Kicking Bear’s clothes were falling apart and were put into in preservative storage and the figure was moved to another exhibit and renamed “Sioux Warrior.”
+By 1950, Kicking Bear’s clothes were falling apart and were put into preservative storage and the figure was moved to another exhibit and renamed “Sioux Warrior.”
 From 1950 onwards, museumgoers would have no idea that the face of this figure was a casting of one of the most famous Lakota leaders of his time.

 Kicking Bear Passed away in 1904.
 A year later, talks of a new bridge over Rock Creek got underway.
 Washington had experienced a massive population boom and traffic over Rock Creek had become unmanageable.